Welcome to Middleburg

 - Nature hikes

 - An abundant amount of other outdoor activities

-On Washington Street, visitors will find another gracious reminder of the past - the Windsor House Inn, circa 1824.
-During the Civil War, the Windsor House was known as the Colonial Inn.
-It was run by Catherine Broun.
-Although Catherine sympathized with the South, she also generously served meals to Union troops as well when they occupied Middleburg in 1862.
+On Washington Street is another gracious reminder of the past - the Windsor House Inn, circa 1824.
+During the Civil War, it was known as the Colonial Inn; and, was run by Catherine Broun.
+Although Catherine sympathized with the South, she generously served meals to Union troops at the inn as well when they occupied Middleburg in 1862.

 After the turn of the century, Middleburg began welcoming a new wave of visitors that descended on the town for foxhunting and steeplechasing.
 The charming village soon earned a reputation as the "Nation's Horse and Hunt Capital," attracting prominent visitors from across the United States.

 Serving as a host community for more than 250 years, it is no surprise that Middleburg has developed such a high concentration of fine inns, shops and restaurants.

 Middleburg was recognized in 2008 for its historic preservation efforts by being designated a Preserve America Community by then-First Lady Laura Bush.